LaconicNetwork/loro-testnet/README.md

   * Stage 1 bootstrap node information
 * **Participants must complete the sign-up process during this stage.**

+**Stage 0 requirements**

+Participants who have registered as Validator/Service Providers must complete Task 11 during Stage 0 to be eligible for Stage 1.

+Visit the [Stage 0 requirements page](/docs/stage-0-requirements.md) for details.

 #### Stage 1

 Follow [these instructions](/docs/validator-setup.md) to set up a validator node.